gianlucafarinaccio/kernel-visual-analysis/README.md

 # Kva - An interactive tool for the analysis of Linux kernel functions dependencies

-**Kva**, acronym of *Kernel visual analysis*, represents the result of the collaboration between **Red Hat** and the **University of Roma Tre** for the development of *an interactive tool for the analysis of Linux kernel functions dependencies*.<br>
+**KVA**, which stands for *Kernel Visual Analysis*, is the result of a collaboration between **Red Hat** and the **University of Roma Tre** to develop an *interactive tool for analyzing dependencies among Linux kernel functions*.

-This tool was thinked and developed for work side-by-side with [**Nav**](https://github.com/alessandrocarminati/nav), a Red Hat's tool that uses a pre-constituted database to emit call trees graphs.
-Therefore, Kva consents to visualize and interact with these graphs.
+The tool was designed and developed to work alongside with the Red Hat's [**Nav**](https://github.com/alessandrocarminati/nav) tool, a tool from Red Hat that uses a pre-existing database to generate call tree graphs.
+As a result, Kva allows users to visualize and interact with these graphs.

 <img width="1268" alt="__arm64_sys_getpid" src="https://user-images.githubusercontent.com/81380857/216648420-39332912-140c-4fb2-8ae2-53b544d5e017.png">